 Ruthen is former Trustee and Chair of the Board of Directors of the national mental health and literature development charity Survivors’ Poetry, where he still occasionally volunteers as a commissioning editor for their ISSN-registered e-zine Poetry Express.

-Familial is his third poetry collection with Waterloo Press (Hove), following Apple Eye Feat (2012), and Jetty View Holding (2009), Familial being a collection with an increasingly intimate free-play on themes of confinement, conflict, love, loss and humanity, taking forward the earlier collections’ exploration of the contemporary margins of poetry and prose.
+Familial is his third poetry collection with Waterloo Press, following Apple Eye Feat (2012), and Jetty View Holding (2009), Familial being a collection with an increasingly intimate free-play on themes of confinement, conflict, love, loss and humanity, taking forward the earlier collections’ exploration of the contemporary margins of poetry and prose.
+A fourth collection is currently being pieced together and due out in 2023.
 Ruthen lives in east Devon, although regularly spends time working in London, and beyond.

 Please note – eBook formats of Philip Ruthen’s Waterloo Press short fiction, poetry, and chapbook collections are available via Amazon Author Central – link here, or click on the line below ‘Find out more about this Author’ for a range of texts: https://www.amazon.co.uk/Philip-Ruthen/e/B002MNBQCY